apache/trafficcontrol/docs/source/api/deliveryservice_server_dsid_serverid.rst

 		}
 	]}

 ..
-[1] Users with the "admin" or "operations" roles will be able to delete *any*:term:`Delivery Service`, whereas other users will only be able to delete :term:`Delivery Service`\ s that their tenant has permissions to delete.
+[1] Users with the "admin" or "operations" roles will be able to delete *any*:term:`Delivery Service`, whereas other users will only be able to delete :term:`Delivery Services` that their tenant has permissions to delete.